-Item 7.01 Regulation FD Disclosure
+Item 7.01.
+Regulation FD Disclosure

-As previously reported, on November 29, 2011, AMR Corporation ("AMR") and certain of AMR's direct and indirect domestic subsidiaries, including American Airlines, Inc. (the "Company") and AMR Eagle Holding Corporation (collectively, the "Debtors"), filed voluntary petitions for relief under Chapter 11 of the United States Bankruptcy Code, in the United States Bankruptcy Court for the Southern District of New York (the "Bankruptcy Court").
+As previously reported, on November 29, 2011, AMR Corporation (the "Company") and certain of the Company's direct and indirect domestic subsidiaries, including American Airlines, Inc. and AMR Eagle Holding Corporation (collectively, the "Debtors"), filed voluntary petitions for relief (the "Chapter 11 Cases") under Chapter 11 of the United States Bankruptcy Code, in the United States Bankruptcy Court for the Southern District of New York (the "Bankruptcy Court").